uhafner/warnings-ng-plugin-devenv/README.md

 Additionally, the following tools (latest version) are required:

-- firefox
-- gecko-driver
+- firefox and gecko-driver
-- chrome
-- chrome-driver
+- chrome and chrome-driver

 ### Installation Steps

 1. Clone the warnings plugin modules using the script `clone-repos.sh`.
-2. Import the project into Intellij
+2. Import the project into Intellij:
     1. Start IntelliJ
     2. Select Open...
     3. Select the folder `warnings-ng-plugin-devenv`
-    4. When IntelliJ asks : *Maven projects need to be imported* select *Enable Auto-Import*
+    4. When IntelliJ asks : *Maven projects need to be imported* select *Enable Auto-Import*.
+3. Run the Test Launchers in IntelliJ for analysis-model and warnings-ng.
-3. Start Jenkins with `docker-compose up`
+4. Start Jenkins with `docker-compose up`.
-4. Login to Jenkins at: http://localhost:8081/ (admin:admin)
+5. Login to Jenkins at: http://localhost:8081/ (admin:admin).
-5. Start the provided Jenkins jobs that show the analysis results for the modules analysis-model and warnings-ng.
+6. Start the provided Jenkins jobs that show the analysis results for the modules analysis-model and warnings-ng.
+7. Deploy the current HEAD of the plugins to the Jenkins instance using the Launchers in IntelliJ.

 ## Cloning the modules